-Locust Grove is a fine example of the survival of 18th century Georgian forms well into the 19th century.
-The original kitchen and smoke house are still standing on the property, along with this pre-1844 residence.
+Locust Grove is a fine example of the survival of 18th-century Georgian forms well into the 19th century.
+The original kitchen and smokehouse are still standing on the property along with this pre-1844 residence.
 Locust Grove was originally a part of “The Farm” granted to Nicholas Meriwether in 1735.
 George Sinclair purchased the 534-acre property from Thomas Meriwether for $16,000 in 1839.
 Construction on the existing house was begun shortly after that purchase and lasted over a period of four years.
-During Gen. Phil Sheridan’s raid of Charlottesville during the Civil War, a regiment encamped here and carried off horses, servants and other valuables.
+During Gen. Philip Sheridan’s raid of Charlottesville during the Civil War, a regiment encamped here and carried off horses, servants, and other valuables.
 The property was purchased by the Locust Grove Investment Co. in 1876 and subdivided; the 534-acre farm now comprises much of the northeast portion of Charlottesville, and it contributes to the city’s listed Martha Jefferson Historic District.

 VLR: Virginia Landmarks Register